usnistgov/oscal-xproc3/tutorial/readme.md

 The coverage here parallels the Observer track, but provides exposition appropriate to newcomers to XProc who wish to accelerate learning by means of trial and experiment.

-The biggest challenge to developers coming to XProc will often be in how much XML, XPath, XQuery, or XSLT do you know.
-Even developers who have no prior exposure to the XML stack should be able to use the Maker track to test and develop skills.
-Those who do have prior experience will, it is hoped, find it to be an accelerant, while XProc itself is a launchpad.
-It should be possible to start from zero.
+XProc is intimately tied to XML (syntax), XDM (data model), XPath (for queries and pattern-matching) and a host of related 'X' technologies developed over decades at W3C and elsewhere.
+Those who have prior experience with XML and XSLT will find much that is familiar along with what is new, but even developers who are not XML specialists should be able to use the Maker track to test and develop skills.
+If XML is the rocket, your data is the fuel and XProc is the launchpad.
+It should be possible to start from zero, and with a model rocket.

-The expectation is that unlike Observers, Makers will be interested in tracebacks and error messages - and will wish sometimes to produce them deliberately - if only out of curiosity and need-to-know.
+The expectation is that unlike Observers, Makers will be interested in tracebacks and error messages, and will wish sometimes to produce them deliberately if only to see what happens.
 As a Maker, you are confident that you can put things back well enough or that any damage is well contained.

 Makers can also expect the gratification of making things work in new ways.